-Rasikh Dar Salam
+Rasikh Salam

-The young 24-year-old bowler was a fairly unknown quantity in the IPL.
-His impressive performances for the Delhi Capitals, especially controlling the death overs with his varied skillset made him stand out as one to watch out for in the future.
-Rasikh Dar was equally impressive in the recently concluded Syed Mushtaq Ali Trophy (SMAT), where he bagged 11 wickets in just seven innings, going at an economy rate of 7.46.
-With RCB’s apparent death bowling struggles, Rasikh Dar Salam will be looked at as a solution to their problems.
+The 24-year-old bowler is a fairly unknown quantity in the IPL, though his impressive performances for the Capitals, controlling the death overs with his varied skill set, have made him one to watch out for.
+Salam was also impressive in the Syed Mushtaq Ali Trophy (SMAT), where he bagged 11 wickets in seven innings going at an economy rate of 7.46.

 Suyash Sharma

-Following a breakthrough campaign in 2023, where he played ten games and picked up 11 wickets, going at 8.23 runs per over.
-Suyash Sharma played just two games in KKR’s title-winning run last season.
-Being the only leg spinner in the squad, a lot will be riding on the young 21-year-old’s shoulders.
-Defending small boundaries in the Chinnaswamy has always been a challenge for any bowler, and being an inexperienced leggy, it will be fascinating to witness where Suyash Sharma ends up.
+Being the only leg spinner in the current RCB squad, a lot will be riding on Sharma’s shoulders.
+Defending small boundaries at the Chinnaswamy has always been a challenge for any bowler, so it will be fascinating to witness how Sharma goes about tackling said challenge.

 Yash Dayal

-Both his new ball and death bowling have improved considerably, as evident with his performances throughout IPL 2024.
-While he didn’t play in SMAT 2024, he played three Vijaya Hazare Trophy games for Uttar Pradesh taking four wickets and going at just five runs per over.
-With quality additions like Bhuvneshwar Kumar and Josh Hazlewood, Yadav will have plenty of assistance this time around.
+Both of Dayal’s new-ball and death bowling have improved considerably, as was evident in the IPL last year.
+While he didn’t play in the SMAT, he played three Vijaya Hazare Trophy games for Uttar Pradesh, taking four wickets and going at just five runs per over.

 Jitesh Sharma

-RCB for a long time have struggled with their middle-order.
-They have made some quality additions this time around, but only time will tell if they all fit in.
-In last year’s slow and tricky wickets at Mullanpur, Jitesh Sharma struggled to get going, ending a dismal IPL 2024 with just 187 runs in 12 games at 132 (S/R).
-However, it does not provide context to how well he has performed in the two years prior.
+In last year’s slow and tricky wickets at Mullanpur, Jitesh Sharma struggled to get going, ending a dismal IPL campaign with just 187 runs in 12 games at a strike rate of 132.
+However, this does not provide the full context for how well he has performed in the two previous years.

 Bhuvneshwar Kumar